Taylor helps Colts turn table on Patriots with 27-17 victory

-INDIANAPOLIS (AP)Jonathan Taylor understood the challenge long before he suited up Saturday night.

-He anticipated defensive mastermind Bill Belichick would stack the line of scrimmage and dare the Indianapolis Colts to beat them with the passing game as he’s done to so many other opponents.

-This time, Taylor turned the tables.
-The second-year running back rushed for 170 yards, including a 67-yard touchdown run with 2:01 left to seal Indy’s 27-17 victory over New England.
+INDIANAPOLIS (AP) — Jonathan Taylor ran for 170 yards and scored on a 67-yarder with 2:01 left to help the Indianapolis Colts seal a 27-17 victory over the New England Patriots on Saturday night.

-”I think it just says we’re a team that’s going to come in and play 60 minutes, four quarters of hard football and we’re not going to give up till the clock hits zero,” Taylor said after logging 29 carries. ”It was just all out effort.”

-Taylor’s performance may have changed their season season, too.
-By winning for the fifth time in six games and snapping an eight-game losing streak against a bitter rival, Indy (8-6) solidified its playoff hopes with another crucial conference victory.
+The Colts (8-6) solidified their playoff hopes by winning for the fifth time in six games — and ending an eight-game losing streak to the rival Patriots (9-5).

-He’s run for a score in 11 straight games, tying Hall of Famer Lenny Moore for the longest streak in franchise history.
+Taylor has run for a touchdown in 11 straight games to tie Hall of Famer Lenny Moore for the longest streak in franchise history.

-Nobody inside the Colts locker room was surprised by his stat line – or the epic highlight of Taylor breaking through the line, eluding a tackle and sprinting to the front corner of the end zone..

-”I almost called a pass there because I thought we needed a first down and I talked it over with Marcus Brady and said `No, let’s call one more pass,”’ coach Frank Reich said referring to his offensive coordinator. ”There’s no way anybody’s catching him.”
+“It was really just accepting the challenge, knowing it was going to be dogfight, knowing everything had to be earned,” Taylor said.
+“When you do that, that’s winning half the battle.”

+New England had won seven straight and started the weekend in the top spot of the AFC playoff chase.
+But the Patriots could not overcome a 20-0 deficit because of too many uncharacteristic mistakes, including Taylor’s game-saving run.

 The game had a little bit of everything — drama, physical play, shouting matches, even a fight that led to the ejections of Patriots safety Kyle Dugger and Colts receiver Michael Pittman Jr.

-”I’ve said it like five times, I can say it another five times,” Belichick said. ”We didn’t do anything well enough to win tonight.”

-Taylor and the Colts had the upper hand from the start.
-They opened the second series with seven straight running plays before Taylor took a direct snap, handed off to Carson Wentz and then Wentz flipped the ball to Nyheim Hines for an 8-yard scoring pass and a 7-0 lead.
+The Colts and Taylor sent an early message by starting their second series with seven straight running plays before Taylor took a direct snap, handed off to Carson Wentz and then Wentz flipped the ball to Nyheim Hines for an 8-yard scoring pass and a 7-0 lead.

 Matthew Adams followed that by blocking Jake Bailey’s punt that E.J.
-Speed recovered in the end zone for a 14-0 lead – New England’s largest deficit since a Week 3 loss to New Orleans.
-Two field goals made it 20-0 early in the third.
+Speed recovered in the end zoner for a 14-0 lead — New England’s largest deficit since a Week 3 loss to New Orleans.

 “It seems like they just had good force on the play,” New England special teams star Matthew Slater said.
 “That’s tough when you give up plays like that, it’s going to be hard to win.
 We spotted a team 20 points at their place.
 Good luck trying to win.
 There’s no excuse to play like that.”

+The Colts added a 25-yard field goal before halftime and another early in the third quarter to make it 20-0.

-Rookie quarterback Mac Jones finally answered with a 12-yard TD pass to Hunter Henry and after Nick Folk’s short field goal made it 20-10, Jones hooked up with Henry for a 7-yard scoring pass with 2:21 left.
+Rookie quarterback Mac Jones finally got the Patriots righted in the fourth quarter.
+He threw a 12-yard TD pass from Jones to Hunter Henry and after Nick Folk’s short field goal made it 20-10, Jones hooked up with Henry for a 7-yard scoring pass with 2:21 left.

-Belichick opted to kick it deep and two plays later, Taylor closed it out.
+Two plays later, Taylor eluded one tackle and sprinted to the front corner of the end zone.

+Jones was 26 of 45 with 299 yards, two touchdowns and two interceptions as he fell to 6-1 on the road this season .

 INJURY REPORT

-Patriots: Played without top rusher Damien Harris (hamstring) and lost linebacker Ja’Whaun Bentley (ankle) and receiver Nelson Agholor (head injury).
-Receiver N’Keal Harry needed help to get of the field late.
+Patriots: Played without top rusher Damien Harris (hamstring) and lost linebacker Ja’Whaun Bentley (ankle) in the first half.
+Receiver Nelson Agholor left late in the third quarter with a head injury.
+Agholor eventually was taken to the locker room.

-Colts: Center Ryan Kelly missed his second straight game after being activated off the reserve/COVID-19 list Tuesday.
-Reich explained Kelly was out because of a personal matter.
+Colts: Center Ryan Kelly missed his second straight game after being a late scratch.
+He was activated off the reserve/COVID-19 list Tuesday but was listed on the injury report with an injured knee and missed time because of a personal matter.
+Linebacker Darius Leonard left briefly in the first half with a right shoulder or arm injury and cornerback Xavier Rhodes walked off the field early in the fourth quarter.

 STAT PACK

 Patriots: New England’s NFL record streak of scoring in the first half of 99 consecutive games ended. ..
-The Patriots also failed to score 30 points against Indy for the first time in 10 games, leaving them in a tie with Kansas City, which did it nine straight times against Denver from 1964-68 in the AFL. … Jones was 26 of 45 with 299 yards, two touchdowns and two interceptions in the first road loss of his career.
+The Patriots also failed to score 30 points against Indy for the first time in 10 games, leaving them in a tie with Kansas City, which did it nine straight times against Denver from 1964-68 in the AFL. … New England rushed 19 times for 81 yards.
+Henry had six catches for 77 yards.

-Colts: Speed became the first NFL player to record two touchdowns off blocked punts in one season since Ed Reed in 2003. … … Indy added two more totals to its league-leading total and now has at least one takeaway in 15 consecutive games. … Wentz was 5 of 12 with 57 yards with one TD and one interception as the Colts rushed for 226 yards on 39 carries.
+Colts: Speed became the first NFL player to record two touchdowns off blocked punts in one season since Ed Reed in 2003. … Taylor has rushed for 100 yards in eight of the last 11 games. … Indy added two more totals to its league-leading total and now has at least one takeaway in 15 consecutive games.

 UP NEXT